zuri-training/Pro_Team_41_Chunk-File/README.md

 # ChunkIT
 > Background
-- [x] This project, **ChunkIT**, is a project initiative introduced by the Zuri team.
-ChunkIT is a platform that accepts CSV or JSON large files and chunks them into smaller bits.
-It also allows users to save or download their files in zipped format anytime. **Chunking** is simply the process of splitting large files into smaller files called **chunks** without losing their content or quality.
+- [x] A platform that accepts CSV or JSON large files and chunks them into smaller bits.

 > Our Vision
 - [x] Helping clients manage their large files easily.